kragen/derctuo/markdown/plaster-foam.md

 the wire.

-Another possible way to foam it: hydrate it with water with a lot of dissolved gas, perhaps Priestley's carbonated water, under pressure if necessary.
+Another possible way to foam it: hydrate it with water with a lot of dissolved gas, perhaps Priestley’s carbonated water, under pressure if necessary.
 The gas will bubble out and form a foam, but not before the pressure is released.